mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 ### Can we use input resizing instead of adapting the CONV or POOL stride in the network accordingly?

 No, because input resizing requires interpolation or reduction, which can vary greatly depending on the method.

-### One real life example where convolution can be used?

-Object detection in the image can be achieved using convolution.
-This can be incorporated in robots to find and arrange objects.

-### How is sparse interaction accomplished?

-To achieve sparse interaction the kernel size is made smaller than the input size.
-For example, when dealing with an image data.
-The input data contains of millions of pixels and by using kernels of size tens and hundreds we can detect meaningful features such as edges.

 ### How can sparse interaction be used to improve model performance?